ansible/django-ansible-base/docs/authenticator_plugins.md

 ### The Configuration Class
 The Configuration Class tells the plugin system what attributes are needed for this authentication_plugin to work with its backend and will vary based on backend implementation.
 This is a Serializer field and as such has several fields related to serialization.
-The configuration class for your authenticator_plugin must be a superclass of `ansible_base.authenticator_plugins.base.BaseAUthenticatorConfiguration`
+The configuration class for your authenticator_plugin must be a superclass of `ansible_base.authentication.authenticator_plugins.base.BaseAUthenticatorConfiguration`

 #### Documentation URL
 Your configuration class should first override the documentation_url property.
 This is a URL to point a user towards the documentation for the library you are implementing.
 This can be used to reference the general architecture of the backend and how the configuration classes' fields are used by any supporting libraries.

 #### Serializer Fields
 Your configuration class can then specify 0 or more configuration fields.
-These fields are serializer fields but should come from `ansible_base.serializers.fields`.
+These fields are serializer fields but should come from `ansible_base.common.serializers.fields`.
 There we subclass serializer fields to add the ui_field_label and any additional fields we might require in the future.

 Here is an example of a serializer field from the SAML authenticator:
 ```